ChatFawkes/Nova-Galaxy/README.md

 - Issue/Feedback Tracker (to the right)

 ####How to compile the modpack:

-Windows: Run BuildZips.bat
+Windows: run/execute `gradlew.bat`

-Linux/OSX: Run BuildZips.sh
+Linux/OSX: run/execute `gradlew`

 This creates the client and server zip archives.
 It also creates a configs zip, but that is only needed by me.